Apple Mac Data Recovery.

 The wonders of marketing have resulted in more than just one or two people to think that Apple Mac computers don’t fail like Windows PCs.
 In short, they fail, frequently.

-In the main the storage devices used in Apple computers are the same as PCs (with the exception of new proprietary SSDs in the MacBook Air).
-Consequently the techniques for recovering the data from the HDD are the same.
+In the main, the storage devices used in Apple computers are the same as PCs (with the exception of new proprietary SSDs in the MacBook Air).
+Consequently, the techniques for recovering the data from the HDD are the same.
 However, recovering data from the HFS+ filesystem can be particularly challenging.
-We strongly advise users not to run the disk utility ‘repair permissions’ or Disk Warrior on a HDD or SSD that is failing – it can make unfortunate changes to your storage device that cannot be reversed leading to permanent data loss.
+We strongly advise users not to run the disk utility ‘repair permissions’ or Disk Warrior on an HDD or SSD that is failing – it can make unfortunate changes to your storage device that cannot be reversed leading to permanent data loss.
 More details can be found on our Apple Mac data recovery page.

 Despite Apple having introduced TimeMachine some years ago, and more recently iCloud, there are still plenty of opportunities for data loss.
 Please be careful.
 There are Apple stores at the Trafford Centre and the Arndale Centre in Manchester.
-If you require advise on how to backup your data on your Apple computer then the staff should be able to help.
+If you require advice on how to backup your data on your Apple computer then the staff should be able to help.
 If you require Apple Mac support for your business then I suggest giving a call to the Manchester (Ardwick) based business GBM Digital Technologies.